 Phoenix, AZ 85017

-If you do not wish to receive marketing emails from us, submit a request to gcu.edu/unsub
+If you do not wish to receive marketing emails from GCU, please submit a request.

 Use of the GCU Wi-Fi Network for On-Campus Students

-GCU's Internet network is guarded by a firewall that protects on-campus students from entering sites that may be unsafe or not in keeping with our Christian values.
+GCU's internet network is guarded by a firewall that protects on-campus students from entering sites that may be unsafe, requested to be blocked by management, or deemed not aligned with our Christian values.
 Sites are selected by category to filter usage.
-Seven categories are set to make the site unavailable, but pressing the "continue" button allows you through to the site.
-These site topics include, but are not limited to, drugs, illegal activities, gambling and other questionable sites.
+Seven categories are set to make the site unavailable but pressing the "Continue" button allows you through to the site.
+These site topics include, but are not limited to drugs, illegal activities, gambling and other questionable sites.

-The LOPES network, GCU's student intranet, does not authenticate students prior to allowing site access, and their Web filter's reporting capabilities are limited to big-picture summaries that describe general usage.
+NOTE: The LOPES network, GCU's student intranet, does not authenticate students prior to allowing site access and their web filter's reporting capabilities are limited to big-picture summaries that describe general usage.
 Reporting on individual students will not be possible.
 GCU does not proactively monitor usage or sites visited.